flipsewtf/TimeAgo/README.md

 </html>
 ```
 ## Credits
-Most of the script was re-written by me, with a bit of help from Mike off of Stack OVerflow.
+Most of the script was re-written by me, with a bit of help from Mike off of Stack Overflow.
 The initialization parts are completely thanks to [@bychloethemes](https://bychloethemes.tumblr.com) - I do not claim ownership any of this, whatsoever.
 ## License
 MIT